Short Years Partnership

 How does Short Years Partnership spend its money?

 Short Years Partnership directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Short Years Partnership tax-deductible?